zebrajaeger/opencms-resource-plugin/readme.md

 "/system/modules/my.opencms.module/ce/foo/".
 To prevent create a additional subfolder, set this value to "" (empty string).

 ## TODO
+* check that a name does not start wit a number, minus or underscore
 * The module config may have more then one language
 ** see de.zebrajaeger.opencms.resourceplugin.ModuleConfigManipulator.add
 * The resourcebundle may have more than one language